These notes are old, but still entirely valid. For updates see the Freelance Fees Guide.

-The NUJ guide to charging for digital imaging
+NUJ guide to charging for digital imaging

 The seismic transformation from film to digital has left clients and photographers alike unsure how and what to charge for photographs taken and supplied digitally.

-The issue was clear when film was the norm, and during the recent transition period of shooting film but delivering a digital scan.
+The issue was clear when film was the norm, and during the transition period of shooting film but delivering a digital scan.
 Clients would pay for film costs and processing, and would receive processed scans as an additional service, paying scanning fees either to the photographer or to a processing lab.

-In the photographer's case these fees went towards the additional expenses incurred in digital production - simply put, the costs of the computer, monitor, calibration equipment, scanner and photo-processing software (Photoshop), investment in acquiring the necessary skills, and of course the additional labour time now spent after each job, scanning individual film into "ready to use" RGB digital files.
+In the photographer's case these fees went towards the additional expenses incurred in digital production - simply put, the costs of the computer, monitor, calibration equipment, scanner and photo-processing software (Photoshop), investment in acquiring the necessary skills, and of course the additional labour time now spent after each job, scanning individual film images into "ready to use" RGB digital files.

-Digital capture is now the norm in the overwhelming degree of cases - but the "virtual" nature of digital images has left some clients thinking there are no longer any costs to pay beyond the photographer's initial commission fee.
+The "virtual" nature of digital images has left some clients thinking there are no longer any costs to pay beyond the photographer's initial commission fee.

 So what should photographers be charging for, and why?